-- A child who does not want to have their face painted will not be made to continue. - Children under two years of age are generally not fully face painted, however a nose and whiskers (or similar) is fine.
-Having an arm or hand painted with a flower, star or butterfly is also an option for very young children who may not sit still. - Children with open sores, rashes or other skin conditions are not painted. - Glitter based face paints are not used on children under two years of age. - Members of staff painting children's faces wash their hands before doing so, cover any cuts or abrasions and ensure they have the equipment they need close to hand. - Only products with ingredients compliant with EU and FDA regulations are used. - Clean water is used to wash brushes and sponges between children.
+- A child who does not want to have their face painted will not be made to continue. - Children with open sores, rashes or other skin conditions are not painted. - Members of staff painting children's faces wash their hands before doing so, cover any cuts or abrasions and ensure they have the equipment they need close to hand. - Only products with ingredients compliant with EU and FDA regulations are used. - Clean water is used to wash brushes and sponges between children.
 Ideally a sponge is used once only before being machine washed on a hot cycle. - Staff face painting at an event ensure they have a comfortable chair or shoes if standing, to reduce the risk of back or neck strain.
 Face painting is an activity that can cause repetitive stress injuries, therefore, regular breaks are not taken at events such as fetes.